 At Saxman Native Village, there’s an air of timelessness around the colorful totem poles—stylized bears, ravens, and, surprisingly, a stump-legged Abraham Lincoln in his stovepipe hat.
 The former red-light district along Creek Street speaks to a different side of history.
 Shops here sell more family-friendly wares these days, including paintings and prints by local artist Ray Troll, a master of wildlife whimsy.
 I bought an order of halibut and fries at a creekside restaurant and found a table in the sun.
 Right below me, masses of king and coho salmon, crowded fin to fin, fought the current on their way upstream—dinner and a show, Alaska style.

 This article was first published in July 2010.
 Some facts may have aged gracelessly.
 Please call ahead to verify information.

 AAA Travel offers a variety of cruises and cruise tours in Alaska.
-For more information, contact your local AAA Travel Agency or visit AAA.com.
+For more information, contact your local AAA Travel Agency.